aeh1707/hello-microverse/README.md

 - Once the files are on your machine, open the _hello-microverse_ folder in [Visual Studio Code](https://code.visualstudio.com/).

-- With the files open in Visual Studio Code, press the **Go Live** button at the bot
+- With the files open in Visual Studio Code, press the **Go Live** button at the bottom of the window to launch the files with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ## Authors